Amish Buttermilk Pie

 Jump to Recipe

-This post may contain affiliate links.
-Read our disclosure policy.
+May contain affiliate links.
+Disclosure policy.

-Amish Buttermilk Pie Recipe
+100 Year Old Buttermilk Pie Recipe

 How do you know when a buttermilk pie is done?

-The center of the pie should be firm, but slightly jiggly, similar to a cheesecake.
+The center of the amish buttermilk pie should be firm, but slightly jiggly, similar to a cheesecake.
 Watch the pie closely because baking times will vary based on different ovens, pie plate sizes and even the type of buttermilk you use.

 Amish Buttermilk Pie

-4.77 from 17 votes
+4.79 from 19 votes

 This smooth, custard-like Amish Buttermilk Pie is a unique recipe with a sweet, fresh flavor.
 If you like sweet & tangy, this is the dessert recipe for you!
-Amish Buttermilk Pie {Old Fashioned Recipe for a Unique Pie}

 Servings 8

-Prep Time 10 minutes
+Prep Time 5 minutes

 Cook Time 1 hour

-Total Time 1 hour 10 minutes
+Total Time 1 hour 5 minutes

 Email Me This Recipe!